apollographql/apollo-server/docs/source/api/apollo-server.md

 #### `stop`

-`ApolloServer.stop()` is an async method that tells all background tasks associated with the `ApolloServer` to complete.
-This includes calling and awaiting all [`serverWillStop` plugin handlers](../integrations/plugins/#serverwillstop), such as the [usage reporting plugin](./plugin/usage-reporting/)'s `serverWillStop` handler which sends a final usage report to Apollo's servers.
-If your server is an Apollo Gateway, this will also stop Gateway's background activities, such as checking to see if its schema has updated.
+`ApolloServer.stop()` is an async method that tells all of Apollo Server's background tasks to complete.
+It calls and awaits all [`serverWillStop` plugin handlers](../integrations/plugins/#serverwillstop) (including the [usage reporting plugin](./plugin/usage-reporting/)'s handler, which sends a final usage report to Apollo Studio).
+This method takes no arguments.

+If your server is a [federated gateway](https://www.apollographql.com/docs/federation/gateway/), `stop` also stops gateway-specific background activities, such as polling for updated service configuration.

-In some circumstances, Apollo Server calls this automatically for you when the process receives a `SIGINT` or `SIGTERM` signal; see the [`stopOnTerminationSignals` constructor option](#stoponterminationsignals) for more details.
+In some circumstances, Apollo Server calls `stop` automatically when the process receives a `SIGINT` or `SIGTERM` signal.
+See the [`stopOnTerminationSignals` constructor option](#stoponterminationsignals) for details.

-If you are using the `apollo-server` package (which handles setting up an HTTP server for you), this method will first stop the HTTP server.
-Specifically, it stops listening for new connections, closes idle connections (ie, connections with no current HTTP request), starts closing active connections when they become idle, and waits for all connections to be closed.
-If any connections remain active 10 seconds later, it will forcefully close the remaining active connections.
-You can configure this timeout (or disable the forceful close) with the [`stopGracePeriodMillis` constructor option](#stopgraceperiodmillis).
+If you're using the `apollo-server` package (which handles setting up an HTTP server for you), this method first stops the HTTP server.
+Specifically, it:

+* Stops listening for new connections
+* Closes idle connections (i.e., connections with no current HTTP request)
+* Closes active connections whenever they become idle
+* Waits for all connections to be closed

+If any connections remain active after a grace period (10 seconds by default), Apollo Server forcefully closes those connections.
+You can configure this grace period with the [`stopGracePeriodMillis` constructor option](#stopgraceperiodmillis).

-If instead of using the `apollo-server` package you are using a different integration, you should stop your HTTP server before calling `ApolloServer.stop()`.
+If you're using a [middleware package](../integrations/middleware/) instead of `apollo-server`, you should stop your HTTP server before calling `ApolloServer.stop()`.

+---

 ## `gql`